chrisgrounds/data-map/README.md

 # data-map

-A JS implementation of the Haskell Data.Map.Strict library
+A JS wrapper around Map which imitates some functionality of the Haskell Data.Map.Strict library

 ## Usage